davisinstai/Processing-Text-With-Spacy-Two/README.md

 Possible extensions (from least points to most points):
 * Extend the code to let the user choose the language of the input text.
 * Make the code more 'pythonic'.
-  * Change at least two for loops into *list comprehensions* (probably the ones that process entities).
+  * Change at least one for loop into a *list comprehensions* (probably one that processes entities).
   * Get familiar with the great operator `+=`.
 Change the code lines that concatenate strings to `+=`.
 * We are doing all of this on the command line.
 If you got mercury web apps running, make some of this work in mercury.
 * Look closely at the documents in `files.zip`.
 Which of the contents are not really part of the text?
 How might you remove those contents?